 Tip/Technique Description Example Google automatically displays all available file types by default FILETYPE: but can be told to display specific file types using the FILETYPE: sas FILETYPE:PDF (File Type) operator.
-The values for FILETYPE: include: DOC, DWF, KML, KMZ, PDF, PPT, PS, RTF, SWF, and XLS. \$nn\$nn Google can show search results for PROC SQL books priced \$19 (Price Range) to \$50 by using three dots between the numeric values. proc sql book \$19\$50 Google can show search results containing information and DATERANGE:yyyymm news from a specified date using the DATERANGE: operator. 'sas hash' DATERANGE:201206 (Date Search) Note: The date range value is expressed as DATERANGE:YYYYMM where YYYY=year and MM=month.
-RELATED: Google can show search results from websites that are similar (Sites that are Similar) (in the opinion of Google) by specifying the RELATED: operator. jmp RELATED:www.jmp.com
+The values for FILETYPE: include: DOC, DWF, KML, KMZ, PDF, PPT, PS, RTF, SWF, and XLS. \$nn \$nn Google can show search results for PROC SQL books priced \$19 (Price Range) to \$60 by using two dots between the numeric values. proc sql book \$19 \$60 Google can show search results containing information and DATERANGE:yyyymm news from a specified date using the DATERANGE: operator. 'sas hash' DATERANGE:201206 (Date Search) Note: The date range value is expressed as DATERANGE:YYYYMM where YYYY=year and MM=month.
+RELATED: Google can show search results from websites that are similar (Sites that are Similar) (in the opinion of Google) by specifying the RELATED: operator. sas RELATED:www.sas.com